kiboschool/tk-web-foundations/src/lessons/javascript-fundamentals/variables-and-datatypes.md

 * Use names that are intuitive - that describe the variable- to make your code clearer.

 ## Naming Conventions
-As you saw with the variable names in the examples (such as`costPerHour`), JavaScript typically uses "camelCase" naming for variables and functions, instead of the "snake_case" that Python typically uses.
+As you saw with the variable names in the examples (such as`costPerHour`), JavaScript typically uses "camelCase" naming for variables and functions.

 ## Variable Types
 Different types of values can be stored in variables.
 In our previous example, the `costPerHour` variable was storing a number.
 There are other types of variables apart from numbers, let us look at them.